The Beer Garden Guide to Munich

 Augustiner Keller

 Home to Munich’s oldest beer garden, Augustiner Keller first opened its doors over 200 years ago.
 It’s one of the larger beer gardens in the city, with over 5,000 available seats.
 It has a traditional Bavarian atmosphere and a canteen selling hearty local cuisine.
-They have plenty of food options, with handful of good vegetarian and vegan options, making it a solid place if your party has some dietary restrictions.
-Plus, the food is plentiful and its all on display making it easy to know what you’re ordering, even if your German is limited.
-My favorite plates I tried here are the Schweinshaxe which is a type of crispy roasted ham and Obatzda, which is a creamy and heavy cheese spread made of creamy cheese, paprika, and butter.
+They have a feast of German food options, with a handful of decent vegetarian and vegan options, making it a solid place if your party has some dietary restrictions.

 Arnulfstraße 52 | Website